tsarcasticx/Customize-NVChad-for-Python/README.md

 # Preview
 ![alt text](https://github.com/tsarcasticx/Costumize-NVChad-for-Python/blob/main/Preview.png)

-# How to install it
+# How to Install It

 1) First of all, you must have a Python virtual environment; `~/virtualenvs/nvim-venv` If you don't have it, you can make the venv via this shell command.
 But, make sure you are in the `~` directory: